 The world was watching Glasgow, hoping for decisive decisions and actions to counter climate change.
-Was the UN Climate Change Conference, COP26, a success or a failure?
+Was COP26, this year’s UN Climate Change Conference, a success or a failure?
 Linda Lap from the FairClimateFund, a Cordaid subsidiary, took stock and reports.

 Back in the Netherlands from Glasgow, I took stock and came to realize the true importance of the outcomes of the 26th UN Climate Change Conference (COP26).
 It is considered one of the most important diplomatic meetings in history.
 Our future is at stake.